 Under the leadership of David Haynes, the business again expanded significantly and included the opening up of an agricultural depot in 1962 at Appledore and a further depot at Eastry in 1992.
 Additionally, the Company began its long association with motorsport as David Haynes, a former successful saloon car driver for the Ford Willment team, took the decision to sponsor John Taylor in his Ford Escort in the widely televised and popular rally sports series in the 1970s, and who became the first European Rally Cross Champion.

-In 2000, David Haynes’ son, Andrew Haynes, took over as Managing Director, in 2009 he took on the additional role of Chairman and in 2021 he became Chairman and CEO, making him the sixth generation of the Haynes family to run the business.
-In 2021, to help spearhead the Company’s future growth, he took the decision to appoint the Company’s former Finance and Commercial Director, James Broadley, as Group Managing Director, with Andrew Haynes becoming Chairman and CEO.
+In 2000, David Haynes’ son, Andrew Haynes, took over as Managing Director.
+In 2009 he took on the additional role of Chairman making him the sixth generation of the Haynes family to run the business.
+In 2021, to help spearhead the Company’s future growth, he took the decision to appoint the Company’s former Finance and Commercial Director, James Broadley, as Group Managing Director, with him becoming Chairman and CEO.

 Since 2000 the company has expanded significantly again and now operates with branches at Uckfield, Birchington, Wrotham Heath, Great Chart and Ashford with its Head Office, Ford Transit-Centre, Accident Repair Centre and a new upgraded FordStore showroom situated on an expanded 5-acre site at Ashford Road, in Maidstone.
 Today its major franchises include Ford, Iveco, New Holland, Case IH, JCB & Fiat Commercials and with a staff of over 275 the Company has annual sales in excess of £80million.